Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 How likely is it to become infected by SARS-CoV-2 after being exposed?
-Virtually everyone has wondered about this question during the COVID-19 pandemic.
-Contact tracing apps1,2 recorded measurements of proximity3 and duration between nearby smartphones.
-Contacts - individuals exposed to confirmed cases - were notified according to public health policies such as the 2-metre 15-minute guideline4,5, despite limited evidence supporting this threshold.
-Here we analysed 7 million contacts notified by the NHS COVID-19 app6,7 in England and Wales to infer how app measurements translated to actual transmissions.
+Almost everyone wondered about this question during the COVID-19 pandemic.
+Contact-tracing apps1,2 recorded measurements of proximity3 and duration between nearby smartphones.
+Contacts-individuals exposed to confirmed cases-were notified according to public health policies such as the 2 m, 15 min guideline4,5, despite limited evidence supporting this threshold.
+Here we analysed 7 million contacts notified by the National Health Service COVID-19 app6,7 in England and Wales to infer how app measurements translated to actual transmissions.
 Empirical metrics and statistical modelling showed a strong relation between app-computed risk scores and actual transmission probability.
-Longer exposures at greater distances had similar risk to shorter exposures at closer distances.
+Longer exposures at greater distances had risk similar to that of shorter exposures at closer distances.
 The probability of transmission confirmed by a reported positive test increased initially linearly with duration of exposure (1.1% per hour) and continued increasing over several days.
-While most exposures were short (median 0.7 hours, IQR 0.4-1.6), transmissions typically resulted from exposures lasting one hour to several days (median 6 hours, IQR 1.4-28).
+Whereas most exposures were short (median 0.7 h, interquartile range 0.4-1.6), transmissions typically resulted from exposures lasting between 1 h and several days (median 6 h, interquartile range 1.4-28).
 Households accounted for about 6% of contacts but 40% of transmissions.
-With sufficient preparation, privacy-preserving yet precise analyses of risk that would inform public health measures, based on digital contact tracing, could be performed within weeks of a new pathogen emerging.
+With sufficient preparation, privacy-preserving yet precise analyses of risk that would inform public health measures, based on digital contact tracing, could be performed within weeks of the emergence of a new pathogen.

 Original publication